 From September 2013 to September 2015, I was responsible for the promotion of the Galician language (Dinamización da Lingua Galega) at my school in Lugo.

-Since September 2015 I am the Head of the English Department.
+From September 2015 to January 2022 I was the Head of the English Department.

 What is my opinion about my profession?
 I will answer this question with a quotation from David Lodge’s novel Nice Work,